tpstudy/django-adminlte/README.md

 - This project is a customized version of the Django starter based on the AdminLTE theme.
 - The original `home` app has been renamed to `adminlte` app to better reflect its purpose.
+- Authentication pages (login, registration, password reset) now have a consistent style.
 - Make sure to change the `SECRET_KEY` and disable debug mode before deploying to a production environment.
+- Email settings need to be configured for password reset functionality to work properly.

 ## Contributing